-- Select Avaya for Interworking Profile defined in Section 7.2.1. - Click Finish.
+- Select Avaya_SM for Interworking Profile defined in Section 7.2.1 - Select Virgin_Media for Signaling Manipulation Script Note: Signaling Manipulation Scripting is discussed in Section 7.2.7 - Click Finish

 7.2.5.
-Server Configuration - BT Ireland
+Server Configuration - Virgin Media

-To define the BT Ireland SBC as a Trunk Servers, navigate to select Global Profiles → Server Configuration and click on Add and enter a descriptive name.
+To define the first Virgin Media SBC A as a Trunk Server, navigate to select Global Profiles → Server Configuration and click on Add Profile and enter a descriptive name.
 On the Add Server Configuration Profile tab, click on Edit and set the following:

 - Select Server Type as Trunk Server

-- Set IP Address to 192.168.16.163 (BT Ireland SBC A)
+- Set IP Address to 192.168.222.186 (Virgin Media SBC A)

 - Supported Transports: Check UDP

 - UDP Port: 5060

+- Hit Next

-- Hit Next (not shown)
+- Click on Next (not shown) to use default entries on the Authentication and Heartbeat tabs